containers/dnsname/README_PODMAN.md

 1. Create a new network using `podman network create`.
 For example, `podman network create foobar` will suffice.

-The feature will be automatically enabled for newly created networks via podman network create.
-If you want to add this feature to an exisiting network add the needed lines to `/etc/cni/net.d/foobar.conflist` using your favorite editor.
+2. (Optional) The configuration will be automatically enabled for newly created networks via `podman network create`.
+If you want to add this feature to an exisiting network, add the needed lines to `/etc/cni/net.d/foobar.conflist` using your favorite editor.
 ```
 {
    "cniVersion": "0.4.0",